apt1002/fvq/glue.md

 ## A glued lattice

 Let's consider a tile of 4×4 pixels.
-Two generations of the Haar transform resolves if onto the following orthonormal basis vectors:
+Two generations of the Haar transform resolves it onto the following orthonormal basis vectors:

 ```
      ¼  ¼  ¼  ¼      ¼  ¼ -¼ -¼      ¼  ¼  ¼  ¼      ¼  ¼ -¼ -¼